Nallo/CarND-P4-Advanced-Lane-Lines/writeup.md

 ![](output_images/chessboard_corners.jpg)

-Once the chessboard corners are identified, we can **calibrate** our camera by using the `cv2.calibrateCamera()` function which takes as input two sets of points: the former contains 3d points in real world space whereas, the latter contains 2d points in the image plane.
+Once the chessboard corners are identified, we can **calibrate** our camera by using the `cv2.calibrateCamera()` function which takes as input two sets of points: the former set contains 3d points in real world space whereas, the latter set contains 2d points in the image plane.

 The `cv2.calibrateCamera()` function returns two interesting pieces of information: